pfheatwole/thesis/meta/discussion.rst

 ------------------

 * Discuss the methods for estimating the aerodynamic forces on a wing.
-What are their pros/cons; why did I choose Phillips; does my model support CFD methods.
+What are their pros/cons?
+Why did I choose Phillips?
+Does my geometry make it easy to use CFD methods?

 * Testing methodology: is my model correct?

 * How do you go from forces to accelerations?
 What about the wing's inertia?

 References: